Because of an immuno-supressed family member, all sessions are via Zoom at present.

 As a Human Givens psychotherapist, I am able to offer fast and effective help for a wide variety of problems including depression, stress, anxiety, panic attacks, trauma including PTSD, abuse, addictions, low confidence and self esteem, phobias, and anger management.
 I can also offer guidance and coaching when you simply feel stuck and uncertain as to how best to move forward.

 I offer help for mothers or fathers affected by traumatic childbirth and for individuals with parenting issues.

+Check out my website www.therapy4change.org for more information and testimonials.
 For more detailed information on Human Givens Therapy see the HG Institute's website: www.hgi.org.uk

 My aim is to help you make really good progress at each session.
 The sessions are arranged at intervals to suit your individual situation - this can be weekly or with two or more weeks in between.

 During the sessions, I will listen very carefully to you and will explore with you what kind of changes you would like to make.
 Using the wide range of insights and techniques that inform Human Givens therapy, I will help you make use of your own resources so that you can make these changes in as straightforward a way as possible.
 Sessions are fully confidential and most people find that they go away right from the first session feeling more relaxed and positive.

-I have been working out of the Human Givens approach for thirteen years now and find it extremely rewarding: it is a real privilege to witness people quickly regain their sense of control, calmness and confidence - to be more fully themselves.
+I have been working out of the Human Givens approach for fifteen years now and find it extremely rewarding: it is a real privilege to witness people quickly regain their sense of control, calmness and confidence - to be more fully themselves.